dicekeys/beta-program/README.md

 The box should be ready to close.
 The dice should not be visible.

-Once the dice are no longer video, you may once again record video if you so choose.
+Once the dice are no longer visible, you may once again record video if you so choose.
+Just be sure to turn off the video before you lift the lid to expose the key.

 ### 8. Close the box to seal everything together.